christophgietl/pisco/README.md

   --help                       Show this message and exit.
 ```

-As soon as Pisco is running, you can use the following keys to control playback:
+Once Pisco is running, you can use the following keys to control playback:
 - ⏯ (or return) to pause or resume playback
 - ⏹ to stop playback
-- ⏮ and ⏭ (or left and right arrow) to play previous or next track
+- ⏮ and ⏭ (or left and right arrow) to play the previous or next track
 - 0️⃣ to 9️⃣ to play the top 10 tracks (or radio stations) of your Sonos favorites
-- ➕ and ➖ (or up and down arrow) to raise or lower volume
+- ➕ and ➖ (or up and down arrow) to increase or decrease volume
 - 🔇 to mute or unmute